Casal2/casal2.github.io/project_status.md

 # Casal2 Project Status

-## Planned work for July 2020 through June 2021
+## Planned work for July 2020 to June 2021

-Planned work includes:
+A list of planned work is currently being put together and may include the following:

+- review and refine project management framework;
+- evaluate collaboration and project communication tools - is Casal2 accessible?;
+- initiate Casal2 Advisory Group;
 - review and test the tagging functionality;
+- review Casal2 efficiency with respect to code optimisation and memory usage;
 - design, document, and implement options that are available in CASAL (e.g., selectivity functions, stock-recruitment relationships);
+- desing, document, and implement q-ratios and weight frequencies functionality
+- review the design of the existing length based functionality and prioritise development;
+- review unit tests (coverage and efficacy) and document best practice;
 - evaluate third-party MCMC algorithms; and
 - develop training materials

-## In-work for July 2020 through June 2021
+## In-work for July 2020 to June 2021

 Work in progress includes: